myreen/tda283_website/pages/project.md

 Parameter passing
 -----------------

-All parameters are passed by value, i.e. the value of the actual parameter is computed and copied into the formal parameter before the subroutine is executed.
-Parameters act as local variables within the subroutine, i.e. they can be assigned to.
+All parameters are passed by value, i.e., the value of the actual parameter is computed and copied into the formal parameter before the subroutine is executed.
+Parameters act as local variables within the subroutine, i.e., they can be assigned to.

 <a name="javalette_c_and_java"></a>